sondernextdoor/Virtual-Machine/README.md

     greater

-      Compares operand one against operand two and sets the boolean flag according to whether operand one is greater than operand two.
+      Compares operand one against operand two.
+      Sets the boolean flag according to whether operand one is greater than operand two.

     less

-      Compares operand one against operand two and sets the boolean flag according to whether operand one is less than operand two.
+      Compares operand one against operand two.
+      Sets the boolean flag according to whether operand one is less than operand two.

     and